k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 ## Sync On Demand

-The purpose of a Sync On Demand mode is to reduce the time spent by Fabric doing the LUI sync by synchronizing the relevant data only.
-In this mode, the sync is only performed on the tables which are part of the executed SELECT statement and only if the sync conditions occur.
+The purpose of a Sync On Demand mode is to reduce the time spent by Fabric performing the LUI sync by synchronizing only the relevant data.
+In this mode, the sync is performed only on tables that are a part of the executed SELECT statement and their parent tables, and it follows the standard Sync mechanism rules.

 The logic of the Sync On Demand is as follows:

-* The GET command doesn't trigger the instance synchronization, but only attaches it to the scope.
+* Performing the GET command doesn't trigger the instance synchronization, as the synchronization is done in SYNC OFF mode.
+If the instance doesn't yet exist in Fabric, a full sync is performed.
-* Then, on SELECT statement, the evaluation is performed whether or not to perform a sync.
-The evaluation is done only for the LU tables in the SELECT statement or their parent tables up to the Root table.
-The synchronization logic follows the standard Sync mechanism rules which are based on a LU predefined [sync method](/articles/14_sync_LU_instance/04_sync_methods.md) and [sync mode](/articles/14_sync_LU_instance/02_sync_modes#sync-modes.md).
+* When executing the SELECT statement on LU tables, the evaluation is performed whether or not a sync is required.
+The evaluation is done only for the LU tables and their populations in the SELECT statement and for their parents up to the Root table.
+The synchronization logic follows the standard Sync mechanism rules that are based on a LU predefined [sync method](/articles/14_sync_LU_instance/04_sync_methods.md) and [sync mode](/articles/14_sync_LU_instance/02_sync_modes#sync-modes.md).
+* When executing the SELECT statement on LU [business tables](/articles/06_LU_tables/05_business_tables.md), the evaluation is performed on a business table and its parents (which may or may not lead up to the Root table).
+* Sync On Demand can run in 2 different modes as follows:
-* When Sync On Demand is set to **true**, every table can be synchronized only once per each GET, even if the source table was changed.
+  * When Sync On Demand is set to **true**, every table can be synchronized only once per each GET, even if several SELECT statements were executed on the source table and it was changed in between.
-* When Sync On Demand is set to **always**, every table can be synchronized on each SELECT, assuming the  sync conditions occur.
+  * When Sync On Demand is set to **always**, every table can be synchronized on each SELECT, assuming the sync conditions are met.

-Sync On Demand is also supported when AUTO_MDB_SCOPE is set to true (the "No Get" mode).
+* Sync On Demand is also supported when **AUTO_MDB_SCOPE** is set to **true** (the "No Get" mode).

 Syntax: